 Currently based in Los Angeles.
 (I frequently travel between Seattle, LA & NYC)

-When I'm not in the theatre, on set, or auditioning I'm usually hiking or cooking elaborate vegetarian dishes.
+When I'm not in the theatre or on set, I'm usually hiking or cooking elaborate vegetarian dishes.

 What People are Saying

 "Wiley acts with a quality of ease and I see him bringing so many dynamic aspects of himself to the stage."

 "Wiley lights up the stage, using his innate sense of comedic timing to create a joyous and energetic performance."